daniel-enqz/daniel-enqz/PROGRAMMING_COURSE💙/README.md

 This is a great illustration of how the specific details of a loop can affect the actual running time, even though the Big O notation might be the same.
 It's these nuances that can make algorithm analysis both challenging and interesting!

 ## Measuring Space Complexity:
+> big O notation describes growth rates, not absolute values), so input usually omitted to simplify the analysis.
 - Constant Space O(1)): The amount of memory used by the algorithm does not depend on the size of the input n.
 - Linear Space O(n)): The amount of memory grows linearly with the input size.
 An example would be creating a new array of the same size as the input.